avengers-p7/Avengers_P7_Documents/VCS/Design/GitLab.md

 * GitLab provides GitLab Community Edition version for users to locate, on which servers their code is present.
 * GitLab provides unlimited number of private and public repositories for free.
 * The Snippet section can share small amount of code from a project, instead of sharing whole project.
+* GitLab includes a container registry, allowing developers to manage and store Docker images directly within the platform.

 # Disadvantages
 * While pushing and pulling repositories, it is not as fast as GitHub.
 * GitLab interface will take time while switching from one to another page.
+* Limited Third-Party Integrations

 ***